Digital innovation: a driving force for positive transformation

 Open Banking to increase client satisfaction

-The Group is rolling out two major open banking models.
+Through its Open Banking initiative, the Group is rolling out two key models.

-The second is the Bank as a Service model, which provides partners –whether actors in e-commerce, neobanks or fintechs – with Societe Generale products and services for their clients, such as online payment, insurance products, etc.
+Bank as a Service, which provides our partners – e-commerce players, neobanks and fintechs – with Societe Generale products and services for their clients, such as online payments and insurance products.

 Data and Artificial Intelligence: tools of increased value

 To support these strategic objectives, the Group builds on the application of Data and Artificial Intelligence to bring more value for our customers (such as a more completely digital experience or the personalised of offers) and improve its internal processes (operational efficiency or risk management for example).

 Harnessing the full potential of Data and Artificial Intelligence allows us to offer an increasingly personalised, seamless and secure customer experience.
 Since 2014, Societe Generale has been continuously and strongly investing in this area while ensuring the security and the protection of all the data we hold.
 Each day, over a thousand experts are working on designing more responsive and efficient services.

 Currently, the Group has deployed more than 330 solutions that are in daily use by our clients and our staff.

 Data and Artificial Intelligence are more than just technologies, they are transformational opportunities revolutionising the financial sector with a major impact on customer experience, service delivery and operational efficiency.